ShailadhShinde/Image-Classification-with-explainability/README.md

 4. Select `image-classification.ipynb`
 5. Enable GPU: `Settings` → `Accelerator` → Select `GPU T4 x2`
 6. Run all cells

+**Note:** The notebook takes approximately ~5 minutes to run completely with GPU enabled.
+The trained model will be saved and can be downloaded after execution completes.
 ---

 ## 📊 Dataset